 ANA has implemented a page limit of 150 total pages for applications submitted in response to this FOA.
-The page limit excludes all OMB-approved forms, including the Objective Work Plan (OWP), assurances, and certifications listed in this section.
-The one-page Project Summary is excluded from the page limit.
+The page limitation excludes the required forms, the Objective Work Plan (OWP), assurances, and certifications listed in this section.
+The 1-page Project Summary is excluded from the page limitation.